vaykoActual/kuchi/readme.md

 - Home page with clickable icons that route to each respective feed.
 - Get and post restaurant reviews from Airtable.
 - Use forms to create reviews and update Airtable.
-- Delete posts from the feed and airtable.

 <!-- _These are examples only.
 Replace with your own MVP features._ -->